togakangaroo/daily-programmer/maximum-ice-cream-bars/README.md

 If you were to count the number of steps you took moving left toright you would get 3 as you should.

-This seems to just be a simple loop in an iterator
+When considered in that way, this is just be a simple loop in an iterator.
+I love the loop facility so lets use that, and the nice thing about emacs generators is that because closures aren't "real" (everything is just a list after all) you can yield from pretty much anywhere - even from inside what in other languages would be higher order functions!

     (iter-make
      (cl-loop for c in sorted-costs